-There are so many different types of oils that you can use at home.
+Mineral oil for wood is one of the most useful things that mineral oil can be used for in your home.
+But there are many different types of mineral oil.
 Some are for cooking, some for therapeutic reasons, and other oils are used for making wooded shine.
 Mineral oil is one of those types of oils.

 You can use mineral oil for a lot of different reasons, but today, we’re primarily going to talk about how to use mineral oil for wood.
 You may just find that it is the answer to all of your problems with other wood finishes.